-The primary objective of capital management is to ensure that BOA UK complies with its regulatory capital requirements and maintains healthy capital ratios in order to support its current and future activities and maximize shareholder's value.
+The primary objective of capital management is to ensure that BOA UK complies with its regulatory capital requirements and maintains healthy capital ratios to support its current and future activities and maximize shareholder's value.

 BOA UK maintains an actively managed capital base to cover risks inherent in the business.
-The Bank manages its capital structure and makes adjustments to it in light of changes in economic conditions, regulatory requirements and the risk characteristics of its activities.
+The Bank manages its capital structure and adjusts it considering changes in economic conditions, regulatory requirements, and the risk characteristics of its activities.